Top 10 security engineer interview questions and answers

 This doesn’t mean that you need to lie or make up stories about system breaches if you really have never experienced one, be aware that the interviewers might prefer candidates that have actively worked with security breaches if the role requires it.

-The key takeaway from any interview process is that you are either the right person for the job, or you are not.
-Always remember that if the job that you really have your heart set on doesn’t work out for you, then there are always other opportunities out there that you’ll eventually find.
-Cybersecurity is such an in-demand skill that you are likely going to find interviews for open positions quite often in the coming years.
+Always remember that if the job you have your heart set on doesn’t work out for you, there are always other opportunities out there that you’ll eventually find.
+Cybersecurity is such an in-demand skill that you will likely find interviews for open positions quite often in the coming years.

 With a little practice, you will be an interview expert in no time.
-Just be sure to regularly go over as many interview questions as you can and don’t only focus on the technical aspects of the job.
-Many times, a curveball is just a simple question such as “What are your expectations for this role?” or “Where do you see yourself in five years?”
+Just be sure to regularly review as many interview questions as possible, and don’t only focus on the technical aspects of the job.
+Often, a curveball is just a simple question such as “What are your expectations for this role?” or “Where do you see yourself in five years?”

 - Matthew Tischer, Zakir Durumeric, Sam Foster, Sunny Duan, Alec Mori, Elie Bursztein, Michael Bailey, “Users Really Do Plug in USB Drives They Find“

 - 7 Tough Cybersecurity Interview Questions and How to Answer Them, Cyber Talent Network